Sequentially Doubly Robust Estimation of Conditional Survival Probability with Time-Varying Covariates: Sequentially doubly robust estimation of conditional survival probability function

-\begin{remark} For many multiply robust estimators, due to the product structure, namely mixed bias property \citep{Rotnitzky2021}, of the higher-order remainder, the convergence rate can be bounded by a product of convergence rates of several nuisance functions using Cauchy-Schwarz inequality \citep[e.g.,][]{Luedtke2017,VanderLaan2018}.
-In contrast, the rate we obtain in Theorem~\ref{thm: bound consistency} for the MR estimator is essentially the minimum of two nuisance function estimators' convergence rates.
-This appears to be a particular challenge in survival settings, because Riemann-Stieltjes integrals are involved \eqref{eq: identify Q MR} and the higher-order remainder is no longer a simple product but a so-called \emph{cross integrated error term} \citep{Ying2023}.
-In Theorem~\ref{thm: bound consistency discrete} in Supplement~\ref{sec: product remainder}, we establish that the remainder takes a product form when both $T$ and $C$ are discrete, that is, the bound in \eqref{eq: MR point bound} takes a product form

-and a similar uniform bound holds.
-Thus, we conjecture that the bound we obtained in Theorem~\ref{thm: bound consistency} for the MR estimator can also be improved for general distributions on time such as continuous time. \end{remark}
+\begin{remark} For many (sequentially) doubly robust estimators, due to the product structure, namely mixed bias property or product bias property \citep{Rotnitzky2021}, of the higher-order remainder, the convergence rate can be bounded by a product of convergence rates of several nuisance functions using Cauchy-Schwarz inequality \citep[e.g.,][]{Luedtke2017,VanderLaan2018}.
+In contrast, the rate we obtain in Theorem~\ref{thm: bound} for the SDR estimator contains terms that are essentially the minimum of two nuisance function estimators' convergence rates.
+This appears to be a particular challenge in survival settings, because Lebesgue-Stieltjes integrals are involved \eqref{eq: SDR transform} and the higher-order remainder is no longer a simple product but a so-called \emph{cross integrated error term} \citep{Ying2023}.
+In Supplement~\ref{sec: product remainder}, we establish that the remainder can be bounded by a product form when both $T$ and $C$ are discrete, that is, the terms $\| S_{j} - S_{*,j} \|_{(t_j,t_{j+1}],j} \wedge \| G_{j} - G_{*,j} \|_{(t_j,t_{j+1}],j}$ in \eqref{eq: SDR point bound} can be strengthened to a product form $\| S_{j} - S_{*,j} \|_{(t_j,t_{j+1}],j} \| G_{j} - G_{*,j} \|_{(t_j,t_{j+1}],j}$.
+Thus, we conjecture that the bound we obtained in Theorem~\ref{thm: bound} for the SDR estimator can also be improved for general distributions on time such as continuous time. \end{remark}